Status: affected by circulating vaccine-derived poliovirus type 1 (cVDPV1)

 Polio this week in Madagascar

-- Three cVDPV1 positive environmental samples were reported in Boeni.
+- One cVDPV1 positive environmental sample was reported in Boeni.

 - Read our Madagascar country page country page for more information.

 International Health Regulations

 Countries affected by poliovirus circulation are subject to temporary recommendations issued by the Emergency Committee of the International Health Regulations on Poliovirus, under the auspices of the Public Health Emergency of International Concern.
 The latest report by the Committee is as of May 2021.

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.